matomo-org/developer-documentation/docs/getting-started-part-1.md

 - **[xhprof](https://github.com/facebook/xhprof)** If you'd like to profile your code and debug any inefficiencies.
 - **[python](https://www.python.org/)** If you want to use the log importer.

-If your computer is using Debian based operating system, you may install all required packages with the following command: `sudo apt-get install php5 php5-curl php5-gd php5-cli php5-geoip mysql-server php5-mysql`
+If your computer is using a Debian based operating system, you can install all the required packages with the following command: `sudo apt-get install php5 php5-curl php5-gd php5-cli php5-geoip mysql-server php5-mysql`

 ### Get & Install Piwik

 We'll get the latest version of Piwik's source code using git.

-Open a terminal and `cd` into the directory where you want to install Piwik.
-Then run the following commands (without the leading `$`):
+Open a terminal, `cd` into the directory where you want to install Piwik, and then run the following commands (without the leading `$`):

     $ git clone https://github.com/piwik/piwik piwik
     $ cd piwik
     $ git submodule update --init

-Then run the following command to install the third party libraries:
+Run the following command to install third party libraries:

     $ php composer.phar install

-If this command fails, follow the [instructions to install Composer](https://getcomposer.org/doc/00-intro.md).
+If this command fails, follow the [installation instructions for Composer](https://getcomposer.org/doc/00-intro.md).

-Now that you've got a copy of Piwik, you'll need to point your webserver to it.
-If you use Apache or Nginx, the specific instructions for configuring your webserver depends on the webserver itself. <!-- TODO: are there instructions for setting up Piwik w/ Apache/nginx? can't find any. (text was: You can see instructions for Apache [here](#) and instructions for Nginx [here](#).)-->
+Now that you've got a copy of Piwik, you'll need to point your web server to it.
+If you use Apache or Nginx, the specific instructions for configuring your web server depend on the web server itself. <!-- TODO: are there instructions for setting up Piwik w/ Apache/nginx? can't find any. (text was: You can see instructions for Apache [here](#) and instructions for Nginx [here](#).)-->

-If your PHP version is greater than 5.4, you can also use [PHP's built-in webserver](http://php.net/manual/en/features.commandline.webserver.php) which requires no installation.
+If your PHP version is greater than 5.4, you can also use [PHP's built-in web server](http://php.net/manual/en/features.commandline.webserver.php) which requires no installation.
 Simply run the following command:

     $ php -S 0.0.0.0:8000

 Piwik should now be available at [http://localhost:8000/](http://localhost:8000/).
-To stop the webserver, just hit `Ctrl+C`.
-Remember that PHP's built in webserver is only suitable for development.
+To stop the web server, just hit `Ctrl+C`.
+Remember that PHP's built in web server is only suitable for development.
 It should **never** be used in production.

 Once Piwik is running, open it in your browser and follow the instructions to complete the installation.